 In this lab we looked at hit policies.
 The choice of hit policy depends on whether you need simple go/no go decisions, or comprehensive reasoning.

+To continue with the next lab, please reset your environment as described in Appendix B.

 Lab 6 - Advanced DMN